Updated May 8, 2023

 Gestational diabetes occurs as a result of changes in physiology associated with pregnancy (hormonal, metabolic, etc.).

-The reason a blood test is used to diagnose what is gestational diabetes is because the diagnosis is based on blood sugar results and not symptoms.
-Only in rare cases are there symptoms (fatigue, increased urination, blurred vision etc.).
+The reason a blood test is used to diagnose what is gestational diabetes is that the diagnosis is based on blood sugar results and not symptoms.

 What about individuals with diabetes or risk factors for diabetes?

 Before any further discussion about … What is gestational diabetes? …. it is important to address those with a diagnosis of diabetes or those who have risk factors for preexisting diabetes.

 For individuals with diabetes, it is important to control blood sugar prior to conception.
 Poorly controlled blood sugar at the time of conception is associated with a significant increase in the development of fetal deformities.

 If one has risk factors for diabetes at their first prenatal visit, it is important to check a hemoglobin A1C to screen for diabetes early in pregnancy.

 * If there is a concern about high blood sugar, the hemoglobin A1C blood test must be drawn at your first prenatal visit.
 This blood test indicates what your blood sugar level was over the prior three months.
 This information is extremely valuable, as it will allow your provider to know how well controlled your blood sugar was during early fetal development.

 You WANT to know what your HgBA1C is, to both, diagnose gestational diabetes and manage it appropriately during pregnancy.